 The problem with wood is that it absorbs water and that is where the rot starts.
 Wood may also need a fresh coat of paint every year, especially if you sail a lot under the hot sun.
 With fiberglass, you may only need to wax every year and the boat is good to go.

 Fiberglass boats are heavier than wooden boats.
 Grady-White loves the weight as it allows the boats to cut through water with ease.
 However, the weight slows down the boat.
-You may never be able to attain the same high speed with a fiberglass boat as you would with a wooden boat.
+You may never be able to attain the same high speed with a fiberglass boat as you would with a wooden boat, even with increased horsepower.

 If your boat is wooden, you need to be careful where you store it as it needs to be in a yard that knows how to take care of wooden boats.